Skip to main content

 The Regulatory Gap in Digital Health

-The architecture of privacy was built for a different era.
+The architecture of digital health privacy was built for a different era.
 HIPAA was enacted in 1996, long before the proliferation of smartphones and the applications that inhabit them.
 Its framework is specific, applying to “covered entities” and their “business associates.”
 A wellness app you download from an app store typically does not qualify as either.

 It is a tool you have chosen to use independently of your doctor.
 Therefore, the information you provide, once it leaves the protected environment of your healthcare provider at your direction, loses its HIPAA-protected status.
 This creates a significant regulatory gap.

-While you might assume your is always treated with the highest level of confidentiality, its protection is entirely contextual.
+While you might assume your health data is always treated with the highest level of confidentiality, its protection is entirely contextual.
 The same piece of information ∞ for instance, your blood glucose level ∞ is rigorously protected inside your endocrinologist’s electronic health record system but may have minimal protection once you enter it into a standalone diet-tracking app.

 The data you share with most wellness apps is not protected by the same laws that govern your official medical records.